 By Martine Mussies

-Martine Mussies is a professional musician and a PhD candidate at Utrecht University, writing about the Cyborg Mermaid.
-Her other interests include autism, (neuro)psychology, Japanese martial arts, video games, King Alfred, and science fiction.
+Martine Mussies is a PhD candidate at Utrecht University, writing about the Cyborg Mermaid.
+Besides her research, Martine is a professional musician.
+Her other interests include autism, (neuro)psychology, martial arts, languages, King Alfred, and science fiction.
+More: martinemussies.nl.